Pediatric Anesthesia Fellowship

 • The trainee will participate in all departmental educational activities, including grand rounds, continuous quality improvement, research conference, simulation sessions, and all fellowship lectures.

-• The clinical fellow will also participate in the Neuro-monitoring program, learning the theory and practice of intra-operative somatosensory and motor evoked potentials.
+• The clinical fellow will also become familiar with neuro-monitoring techniques, learning the theory and practice of intra-operative somatosensory and motor evoked potentials with assistance from the Neurology Department.

-• Following satisfactory performance during this phase of training, the candidate will join the formal “core” fellowship in Pediatric Anesthesiology.
+• Following satisfactory performance during this phase of training, the candidate will join the formal “core” fellowship.

 • This advancement may be accelerated under special circumstances; conversely, promotion to the "core" fellowship position may be delayed, or revoked, at the discretion of the program director, if performance is unsatisfactory.

-• If the FNA student is advanced from provisional to core status early, the entire training program will remain 18 months.
+• If the fellow advances from provisional to core status early, the entire training program will remain 18 months.

 • During the advanced training period, the candidate will further hone their expertise in pediatric anesthesia care, with a special emphasis on the broad range of procedures treating pathology of the central nervous system.

-• Intermittent days at Liberty Campus out-patient facility and other clinical areas, including neurovascular interventional radiology
+• Intermittent days at Liberty and Eden Campus (ambulatory outpatient facility) and other clinical areas, including neurovascular interventional radiology.

 • Four to five weeks of "night float".
 This call responsibility lasts six nights, followed by a four-day time off without clinical duties.